-1.2.2 Usefulness of Corrective Feedback
+1.2.2 Usefulness of corrective feedback

-The question that has to be answered within EDC is whether learners benefit from the feedback provided, whether it improves the accuracy of their writing and facilitates language learning, in particular when the feedback is provided by an EDC system.
+The question that has to be answered within EDC is whether learners benefit from the feedback provided, whether it improves their writing and facilitates language learning, in particular when the feedback is provided by an EDC system.
 For automated feedback to be useful, it should be accurate enough, as well as clear and informative for learners to understand and attend to the system's suggestions.